eciggaar/cnt-workshop/README.md

-# Go faster with the Cloud Native Developer Toolkit
+# Go Faster with the Cloud Native Developer Toolkit

 ---
 :information_source: **Note:** The instructions in this workshop are taken from the official site https://cloudnativetoolkit.dev.
 They are a subset from what's available there, so that we can focus soley on the steps we want to accomplish in this workshop.